Updated on May 9, 2023 by Julie McCool

 Grills are available for cookouts, and you'll see hammocks slung in the trees, and kids playing in the stream.

-Reserve your picnic area in advance to guarantee your group a spot.
-You don’t want to get set up only to find someone else has reserved the space.
+Pavilions with picnic tables are available closer to the lake and there are several group picnic areas.
+Reserve these picnic areas in advance to guarantee your group a spot.
+You don't want to get set up only to find someone else has reserved the space.

 Play Your Sport or Cheer on a Team